 There’s something about dining together that binds humans like little else.

 And so I cook.
-I use seasonal ingredients as I can get them.
+I use seasonal ingredients from our CSA.
 I stock my pantry with the best quality ingredients I can get my hands on.
 Flour and water mix with sourdough starter create the pizza and bread we enjoy weekly.
-Grains and beans turn into everything from soups and stews to main courses.
-Many of us now are making more than we are buying.
-There’s a great satisfaction in that.
+Grains and beans turn into everything from soups and stews to main courses. for me, there’s a great satisfaction in cooking from scratch.
 I have often said that knowing what’s in your food and where it comes from is one of the essential parts of hanging on to health.

 I build our wellness on the foundation of ancient wisdom that drives my mission.
 I never forget that food has an energetic quality and a physical quality so that my mood when I cook can influence how my household moves through the world.
 I stay strong and happy when cooking to pass that energy to those I love best.

-I cook so that we have a fighting chance in this bizarre time in which we live.
+I cook so that we have a fighting chance as we move out of this bizarre phase of life in which we have been trapped.
 I hope you do too.